Global & Local Missions

 J & P and their three children are living in SE Asia working for the indigenous people there with translation, literacy and Scripture engagement.
 57% of New Testament in the "S" language has been completed with three Old Testament books so far.
 They will start another Oral Bible Storytelling cluster project (4 languages) from 2017.
 They serve with Wycliffe.

 Steve and Ali Nicolle are long-term members of Wycliffe and have been based at the Canada Institute of Linguistics (CanIL) at Trinity Western University since August 2013.
 Steve is excited to be part of a team training field workers for the ministry of Bible translation, literacy, and language development across the globe.

 John & Anita McCarthy

-The McCarthys are in Papua New Guinea for a two-year term as high school teachers serving the families of those involved on the front lines of Bible translation.
-Follow their blog at http://mccarthypng.weebly.com/.
+The McCarthys have just returned from Papua New Guinea after serving a two-year term as high school teachers serving the families of those involved on the front lines of Bible translation.
+They are currently planning on heading back to PNG in 2019.

 Jericho is pleased to support Under The Same Sun, a charity helping people with albinism overcome often deadly discrimination through education and advocacy.
 We have sent short-term teams to serve in Tanzania and are also a funding partner with this important work.
 For more info, check out their website.

 While we have many projects and people on the go internationally, we have also chosen a local partner to invest in here in Langley.
 That local partner is the Wagner Hills Women's Campus (informally known as the House of Hope).